The Streetwear Aesthetic: the Iconic Hype Style Unpacked

 Known for its limited-edition collaborations, Supreme released an MM6 Maison Margiela T-shirt in 2024.
 Photo: Supreme

-The quintessential streetwear item, the T-shirt, is a versatile canvas for expression.
-Whether oversized or fitted, t-shirts in streetwear often feature bold logos, graphic prints, or statements that communicate brand identity or cultural references.
+A streetwear essential, the T-shirt, is a versatile canvas for expression.
+Whether oversized or fitted, t-shirts in the street aesthetic often feature bold logos, graphic prints, or statements that communicate brand identity or cultural references.

 Hoodies